PandiaJason/SPICE-ns/Readme.md

 The long-term goal of this project is to develop a complete extension called 'SPICE-ns' for ns-3 to perform DSN/DTN simulations.

-In the future, we plan to incrementally implement other aspects necessary to simulate a complete DSN/DTN.
+In the future, we plan to incrementally implement other aspects necessary to simulate a complete DSN/DTN under SPICE-ns.

 ## 🌐 SPICE-ns Modules

-- ⌛ SPICE-ns Application Models,
+- ⌛ SPICE-ns Application Models
-- ⌛ SPICE-ns DSN Data Traffic Generator,
+- ⌛ SPICE-ns DSN/DTN Bundle Data Traffic Generator
 - ⌛ SPICE-ns Network Layer Modelling
 - ⌛ SPICE-ns Phy Model
 - ⌛ SPICE-ns MAC Model